auth0/docs/articles/server-platforms/symfony/01-login.md

 #### SSL certificate problem: self signed certificate in certificate chain

-There is an issue with CAs database in your computer.
+There is an issue with CAs database on your computer.
 Need to download this [CAs database](https://curl.haxx.se/ca/cacert.pem) to c:\cacert.pem for example and point it in php.ini with `openssl.cafile=c:/cacert.pem`.